What is Odd Socks Day?

 Odd Socks Day marks the start of Anti-Bullying Week.
 In 2021 it took place on Monday 15th November.
 This year we had everything you needed to celebrate what makes us all unique and spread kindness.
 Odd Socks Day 2021 was supported by cBeebies presenter and ABA patron Andy Day and his band 'Andy and the Odd Socks'.

 What is Odd Socks day?

 Most importantly, Odd Socks Day is designed to be fun!
 It’s an opportunity to encourage people to express themselves and celebrate their individuality and what makes us all unique!

 There is no pressure to wear the latest fashion or to buy expensive costumes.
 All you have to do to take part is wear odd socks to your school, at work of at home, it couldn’t be simpler!
 Odd Socks day will take place on the first day of Anti-Bullying Week each year to help raise awareness of bullying.
 We would like to invite participating schools and workplaces to ask participants to make a £1 donation - or any donation you think appropriate - to support us in continuing to coordinate the week every year.

 You do not have to raise money to take part - the most important thing is the message of Odd Socks Day - and any money raised for us is a bonus!
 Make sure you encourage other schools in your local area to get involved!

-We've got everything you need to take part:
+In 2021 we had everything you needed to take part:

 How can you donate to the Anti-Bullying Alliance?